-Prior to using any assisted reproductive technique (ART ), one should investigate a few issues related to their reproductive health.
-These obviously include ovarian reserve, semen performance/analysis, normal appearance of the uterus and ovaries and embryo quality – both in a morphological and a genetical sense.
+Before using any assisted reproductive technique (ART ), one should investigate a few issues related to their reproductive health.
+These include ovarian reserve, semen performance/analysis, normal appearance of the uterus and ovaries and embryo quality – both in a morphological and a genetical sense.
 In prof. Luciano Nardo’s opinion, investigating the uterus is as important as investigating everything else we do before commencing a cycle of assisted conception.
-In his practice, he always individualises the diagnostic tests offered to patients with a plan to minimise unnecessary risks and the time to pregnancy as well as to maximise the chance of a success in the shortest possible time.
+In his practice, he always individualises the diagnostic tests offered to patients with a plan to minimise unnecessary risks and the time to pregnancy as well as to maximise the chance of success in the shortest possible time.

 When conducting fertility treatments, doctors and patients are often faced with the dilemma of something being unexplained.
 It can be highly frustrating as fertility issues are hard enough to deal with when we understand what’s causing the problem.
 Prof. Luciano Nardo says that doctors need to be in a position to explain why subfertility occurs, why the transfer failed or why a miscarriage took place – and the only way to explain it is by looking into the possible causes.

-One of the most important technological developments and a significant progress in the field of reproductive medicine is surely the possibility of investigating embryos, from the early stage to the blastocyst (day 5 or 6).
-Data published in the literature demonstrates that pre-implantation genetic testing for aneuploidies in embryos increases the chances of a live birth and reduces the risk of miscarriages.
+One of the most important technological developments and significant progress in the field of reproductive medicine is surely the possibility of investigating embryos, from the early stage to the blastocyst (day 5 or 6).
+Data published in the literature demonstrates that pre-implantation genetic testing for aneuploidies in embryos increases the chances of live birth and reduces the risk of miscarriages.
 However, relying entirely on this improvement may entail some surprising consequences.
 Prof. Nardo admits that – if the embryo test results come back as normal – there is a tendency to assume that everything is fine and patients may embark on an IVF journey.
 And it is often wrong as IVF itself doesn’t help to overcome the underlying infertility problem.

-One of the most common gynecological problems encountered in women trying to conceive is the presence of fibroids.
+One of the most common gynaecological problems encountered in women trying to conceive is the presence of fibroids.
 These are generally benign lumps that can grow within the uterus, in the layers of the uterus and outside the uterus.
 Prof. Nardo admits that the impact on fertility and implantation is significantly different depending on the fibroid’s location.
-While the subserosal fibroids (located on the outside of the uterus) are of no importance in relation to conception and pregnancy, fibroids within the uterus and those within the layers of the uterus will affect normal fertility performance.
+While the subserosal fibroids (located on the outside of the uterus) are of no importance to conception and pregnancy, fibroids within the uterus and those within the layers of the uterus will affect normal fertility performance.
 In early pregnancy, they are the causes of miscarriages and in women trying to conceive, they can lead to subfertility.
-It is enough to say that fibroids can impact on tubal patency and normal endometrial activity and they may also cause abnormal blood supply to the uterus as well as inflammation.
+It is enough to say that fibroids can impact tubal patency and normal endometrial activity and they may also cause abnormal blood supply to the uterus as well as inflammation.